hello-world-gitops/.github/profile/README.md

 **NOTE:** To keep this project smaller, I elected to only feature a dev and stage environment.
 Additional environments can be implemented following the same pattern that dev and stage use.

-**All cluster and application configuration is be managed as code in Git repositories stored in a central Git server (GitHub, GitLab, etc.).**
+**All cluster and application configuration is managed as code in Git repositories stored in a central Git server (GitHub, GitLab, etc.).**

+[Helm] is used extensively throughout the Git repos in this organization.
+Helm charts allow for YAML manifests to be templated and looped over.
+This enables cluster administrators to easily make changes through variables in the *Values.yaml* file in each repo instead of directly as YAML in Kubernetes manifests.

+The Helm charts in each Git repo are deployed through OpenShift GitOps (Argo CD).
-OpenShift GitOps is deployed to all three clusters.
+OpenShift GitOps is deployed to all three clusters through an ACM governance policy.
-Applications are deployed to the clusters through the default cluster-wide Argo CD instance that OpenShift GitOps provides.
+OpenShift GitOps creates a cluster-wide Argo CD instance in the `openshift-gitops` namespace which is used to deploy applications to the cluster.

+Argo CD is configured through Kubernetes manifests.
+It provides two *Custom Resources* to configure applications for continuous deployment.

+An Argo CD *AppProject* is a group of applications that Argo CD manages.
+It includes the metadata about the group of applications.
+This reference architecture expects that an Argo CD AppProject match 1:1 with an OpenShift Namespace (Project).
+Any applications deployed into the same namespace should be included in the same AppProject.

+An Argo CD *Application* contains configurations for a single application that Argo CD manages.
+It includes the Git repo URL, Git branch to deploy, OpenShift namespace to deploy into, etc.
+The Git repo for the application being deployed can contain straight YAML manifests, Kustomize, or Helm charts.
+(The example applications in this organization are Helm Charts.)

 The Argo CD AppProject and Application configurations for all applications in a given cluster are stored in the *gitops-clustername* repo.
-For example, the configuration to deploy all development applications is in the *gitops-dev* repo.
+For example, the configuration to deploy all development applications is in the [gitops-dev] repo.
+*theme-park-api-dev* is an AppProject and OpenShift Namespace that will be deployed from that repo.
+There are three Applications that will be deployed to the AppProject/Namespace: *hershey-park-dev*, *kings-dominion-dev*, and *six-flags-dev.*
+Each of the above applications is deployed from Helm charts in [this repo][theme-park-api-chart].

-The GitOps repo for each cluster is deployed by ACM from the Hub cluster.
+The GitOps repo for each cluster is continuously deployed through an ACM Subscription (Application) on the Hub cluster.
+The ACM subscription is created through a one-time bootstrapping process that kicks off GitOps configuration and management across the clusters.

 ```mermaid
 graph TD